 Modular automation here has a clear advantage, as it can adjust itself quickly to meet changing circumstances and the required filtration modules can easily be integrated.
 Plus, each of these modules already contains the necessary automation functions that have been created through the remote I/O system with integrated PLC from Festo.
 As a result, they can be expanded simply and based on exact needs.

 Using water filtration as an example, these diagrams show in just four steps how you can make a modular, decentralized automated solution out of a conventional, process-based large-scale system with centralized automation.
-For this example, we will show a typical water treatment plant that was designed using exactly the previously defined requirements and would be difficult to adapt (scale-down or scale-up).
+For this example, we will show a typical water treatment plant that was designed using exactly the previously defined requirements and would be difficult to adapt (to scale down or scale up).
 Modular automation makes a flexible system out of it, allowing you to adjust the production quantity simply and quickly, by removing modules (numbering down) or by adding modules (numbering up).

 For our example, we’ll illustrate the water filtration system design that was once commonly used, with a central controller and control system.
 The valve manifold is connected to it over a fieldbus as a remote I/O system with the integrated pneumatics part.
 The components for controlling the field devices are installed in the control cabinet.